Top 10 YHAs - the Best in Britain

 Leaving the safety of the car, you head off into the black mud, through a field, eventually spotting a light which appears to belong to a building.
 On entry they offer you a torch – which you would be well advised to bring with you in the first place if you decide to visit.

-Parking, it turns out, is not very close the the hostel at the end of the mired lane labelled very clearly “no entry”.
+Parking, it turns out, is not very close the hostel, being at the end of the mired lane labelled very clearly “no entry”.
 Much baggage lugging is required.

 Wear wellies, arrive in the light, bring a torch.
-And a surf board.
+And a surf board and you are pretty much set.

 10. Top 10 YHAs Stratford